open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 - M41 Rocket Launcher
 - SRS99 Sniper Rifle

-A Spartan may instead replace both its MA5 Assault Rifle and M6 Pistol with two M7 SMGs.
+A Spartan may instead replace both its MA5 Assault Rifle and M6 Pistol with Twin M7 SMGs.

 A Spartan II or Spartan IV may choose one of the following items: